traynham/prism-filemaker/README.md

 ## Demo

 Load the `index.html` page in your browser to see an example of prism-filemaker highlighting several bits of FileMaker calculations.
-This demo html file using a web component to render markdown as html when the page is loaded.
+This demo html file uses [md-block](https://md-block.verou.me) to render markdown as html using a web component when the page is loaded.